abinit/abinit/doc/tutorial/eph_intro.md

 by using a number of star functions equal to the number of *ab initio* $\kk$-points but this usually leads to sharp oscillations between the input eigenvalues.
-To avoid this problem, one uses more star functions than *ab initio* $\kk$-points and constrains the fit so that the interpolant function passes through the input energies and a roughness function is minimized.
+To avoid this problem, one uses more star functions than *ab initio* $\kk$-points and constrains the fit so that the interpolant function passes through the input energies and a roughness function is minimized [[cite:Pickett1988]].

 This [[einterp]] variable activates the interpolation of the electronic eigenvalues.
 The user can specify the number of star functions per